tc-seiko/tc-seiko.github.io/_posts/2019-04-21-starting-a-business-with-a-cofounder.md

 Discuss these two things *before* the business makes money.
 Make decisions on the important, specific issues raised by this post.

-It's often not be worth the expense to hire or lawyer or form a legal entity when you're just starting out.
+It's often not worth the expense to hire a lawyer or form a legal entity when you're just starting out.
 So write these decisions down in an informal way, like in an email.
 Just enough detail to set a baseline understanding between you and your co-founder.
 When the inevitable question comes up months or years later, having a clear idea about what you decided will be crucial to the long-term success of the company.

 > This post assumes you only have one other co-founder.
 If you have more, some of the recommendations will not be applicable.